MorganBergen/computer-ethics/notes/02-metaethics.md

 **conclusion**  so subjectivism is false

-premise 1 -  this states that under subjectivism, simply believing that one's actions are morally good would make them so.  the premise attempts to capture the essence of subjectivism that moral rightness is a matter of individual belief.
+premise 1 states that under subjectivism, simply believing that one's actions are morally good would make them so.  the premise attempts to capture the essence of subjectivism that moral rightness is a matter of individual belief.

-premise 2 -  this premise asserts that tom did not become morally perfect.  the argument assumes that moral progress is possible and that tom did not achieve moral perfection.  the premise is intended to show that subjectivism is false.
+premise 2 asserts that tom did not become morally perfect.  the argument assumes that moral progress is possible and that tom did not achieve moral perfection.  the premise is intended to show that subjectivism is false.

-conclusion -  this follows logically from the premises in a modus tollens argument form
+conclusion this follows logically from the premises in a modus tollens argument form

 if $P$ then $Q$, not $Q$; therefore, not $P$